MohrJonas/obsidian-ocr/README.md

 |-----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NoOp      | The NoOp (no operation) provider does, as the name implies, nothing and is only a dummy provider.
 To get real OCR capability, you have to switch to another provider |
 | Tesseract | OCR provider using [tesseract](https://tesseract-ocr.github.io/) to OCR documents locally on your computer                                                           |

+##### Tesseract

+By default, tesseract offers two languages to choose from: `eng` and `osd`.

+- Osd isn't a language, but rather stands for `Orientation and script detection` and is therefore not useful for our use.
+- Eng stands for english and should be chosen if your documents are written in english.

+ℹ After switching your language, only newly indexed documents use the new language.
+You can reindex your already added documents by using the `Delete all transcripts` command ℹ

 #### Custom OCR providers